A partial knowledge of friends of friends speeds social search: Results

-Even with limited knowledge of FoF, the actual distribution of nodes did not really matter for the success rate of social search, see Fig.~\ref{fig:SSFoF}(a).
-It is the distribution of friends that has a major impact on success rate.
-The highest success rate was achieved with the original set of friendships, followed by the random friendship distribution preserving the degree and the ranges of distances from friends of that node.
-The remaining three methods of embedding nodes into space followed but with the big drop in the success rate.
-The inset in Fig.~\ref{fig:SSFoF}(a) shows a great drop in the overall success rates caused by nodes not having any knowledge about friends of friends.
-The conclusion is that the spatial distributions of friends and FoF are important, while the spatial distributions of nodes are not.
+Even with limited awareness of i-friends, the spatial distribution of nodes did not really matter for the success rate of the Milgram social search Fig.~\ref{fig:SSFoF}(a).
+In contrast, the distribution of friends has a major impact on success rate.
+The original set of friendships achieved the highest success rate that, surprisingly, is independent of the way nodes are distributed over the space.
+The success rate with partial awareness of i-friends for $\kappa=15$ is statistically significantly higher than the success rate with $\kappa=0$ (no knowledge of i-friends) and all other friendship edge distributions (P-value$=0.0005$).
+The distant second is the random friendship edge distribution preserving the degree and the ranges of distances from friends of each node, whose success rate is not statistically significantly higher for this distribution combined with $\kappa=0$ (P-value$=0.2481$), but it is statistically significantly higher for the remaining tested methods of friendship edges distributions (P-value$\leq 0.0005$).
+The remaining three methods of distributing friendship edges achieve much lower success rates.
+Accordingly, their success rates without knowledge of i-friends are even lower and since they drop below 10\%, they are not shown.

+The overall conclusion is that the distribution of friendship edges and use of i-friends are important, while the spatial distributions of nodes are not.
+The success rate achieved on the original Gowalla network with the i-friends awareness was 94\%, so higher than the 77.8\% rate achieved without it.
+The difference is significant from the perspective of the failure rate, which is 6\% in the first case but 22.2\%, so over three times higher than in the first case.